desktopui/silver-bullet/README.md

 });
 ```

-_Here comes a small rant about how hard to write a desktop client for Slack, even though it's understandable and I should have probably picked something open sourced.
+_Here comes a small rant about how hard to write a desktop client for Slack, even though it's understandable from the business' standpoint and I should have probably picked something open sourced.
 But thanks to the support, turns out it's possible to use undocumented way to use their API.
 And again, I love web, so easy to debug on live._

 <img width="1202" alt="Paused debugger for Slack developer section in order to change a scope parameter" src="https://user-images.githubusercontent.com/1004115/51083733-c951e500-172f-11e9-93ea-c918f874e25e.png">

 **OS Integration**

+To be able to write an app

+<img width="1347" alt="oAuth in a Slack app that does not re-use the browser" src="https://user-images.githubusercontent.com/1004115/51083737-cfe05c80-172f-11e9-854a-96079c04d274.png">

 OAuth leveraging existing Slack session in browser.

-<img width="1347" alt="oAuth in a Slack app that does not re-use the browser" src="https://user-images.githubusercontent.com/1004115/51083737-cfe05c80-172f-11e9-854a-96079c04d274.png">

 **Developer experience**